 Volunteer Work with Children in Vietnam

 Volunteers with an interest in working with needy children in Vietnam can join a Projects Abroad Care Project and help make a positive impact on young lives in the community.
-Our childcare placements are based near Hanoi and volunteers work in kindergartens and rehabilitation centres.
+Our childcare placements are based near Hanoi and volunteers work in care centres.
 As a volunteer, you will have an important role to play whether you are on a gap year, career break, volunteer vacation, or are simply looking for a meaningful way to contribute.

 In whichever care placement you find yourself, you need to be prepared for a challenge.
 As a volunteer in Vietnam, you will work to relieve the workload of the local staff, while also adding to the children's quality of life in many different ways.

 The rehabilitation centres provide physical rehabilitation, education, and nursing care for many children.
 The aim is to improve the children’s capabilities and to lead a healthier and more independent life.
 You will be working with children who have a wide range of disabilities, such as autism and downs syndrome.
 There will also be children who have physical disabilities.

 The help you will provide will be varied - it may involve practical care activities such as teaching daily hygiene routines, playing games, or helping older children with basic English skills such as learning the alphabet and counting.
 Your role here is crucial as it will help to improve their confidence and their future prospects.

 Volunteering Abroad at a Care Centre in Vietnam

 At the care centres the class sizes are large, so it is extremely difficult for the local staff to give each child the attention they need.
 Volunteers working here will provide a helping hand, looking after and supporting the children.
 It is also the perfect opportunity to put any skills and interests you have to use, whether it is arts & crafts, or teaching games and songs to the children - your suggestions will always be well received.
 By showing initiative and enthusiasm the options available are endless.